Center For Psychedelic Studies

 Audra Barber, MA

-Audra Barber is a Program and Enrollment Manager for Naropa University’s Extended Campus.
+Audra Barber is a Education and Engagement Manager for Naropa University’s Extended Campus.
 She holds a MA in Communication Studies from the University of Colorado Boulder.
 Audra repurposed her master’s thesis, An Eco-Spiritual Approach to Solving Climate Change, into a 2022 TEDxCU talk titled, Environmental Interdependence is our Climate Solution.
 Dedicated to creative and embodied problem-solving, Audra is thrilled to support the Psychedelic-Assisted Therapy Training Program and other Extended Campus programming.

 Jacob Goldberg